 In the summer of 2013, Marieke finally decided to give up her academic career and focus solely on Yoast.
 That made the combination of Yoast and family much easier.
 Later on, they eventually decided to complete their family with their youngest son Borre, born in 2015.

 As Marieke joined the company, Yoast started to grow at an increasing rate.
-Marieke’s academic career was no longer a limitation to Joost’s career and Yoast.
-They could now focus on the same things and follow shared ambitions instead of different career paths.
+Joost and Marieke could now focus on the same things and follow shared ambitions instead of different career paths.
 It turned out that combining their energy made Yoast grow tremendously.
-With the growth of the company, Yoast became more than just Joost and Yoast was no longer a synonym for Joost as a person.
+With the growth of the company, Yoast grew from being a synonym for Joost to a growing team of Yoasters.

 Omar joins Yoast